MaChue/Python-Lab-1/README.md

 # Address Book Application
-  The mini standalone desktop application that have been developed by using **Python programming language**, **Tkinter Python Standard GUI library** and **SQLite database**.The application include basic address book functionalities such as add new person to the address book, update existing person information, delete selected person from the address book, search persons by keywords and viewing sorted list of persons from the address book.
+  The mini standalone desktop application that has been developed by using **Python programming language**, **Tkinter Python Standard GUI library** and **SQLite database**.The application includes basic address book functionalities such as adding new person to the address book, updating existing person information, deleting selected person from the address book, searching persons by keywords, and viewing sorted list of persons from the address book.

 ## Table of Contents